The C.D. Wright Women Writers Conference

 1. Writing Our Refusals

-Presenters: Panelists: Danielle Harms, Ananda Lima, Nancy Reddy, Angela Voras-Hills
+Presenters: Danielle Harms, Ananda Lima, Colleen Mayo, Angela Voras-Hills, and Sarah Kain Gutowski

 Most writers have hang-ups and obsessions we love to write about, but how do we negotiate subjects that make us uncomfortable, feel vulnerable, or topics we've been told to avoid?
 Why might we write into subjects we once refused to explore?
 On this panel, writers will read their work and discuss how they approach such subjects, considering the rewards and consequences.
 The conversation will include how genre, form, and mode of writing help push us into these spaces, as well as prompts to get writers questioning their own refusals.

-Presenters: Panelists: Danielle Harms, Ananda Lima, Nancy Reddy, Angela Voras-Hills
+Presenters: Danielle Harms, Ananda Lima, Colleen Mayo, Angela Voras-Hills, and Sarah Kain Gutowski

 Most writers have hang-ups and obsessions we love to write about, but how do we negotiate subjects that make us uncomfortable, feel vulnerable, or topics we've been told to avoid?
 Why might we write into subjects we once refused to explore?
 On this panel, writers will read their work and discuss how they approach such subjects, considering the rewards and consequences.
 The conversation will include how genre, form, and mode of writing help push us into these spaces, as well as prompts to get writers questioning their own refusals.